jpkemp/soundscapecode/README.md

 ```

 ## Documentation
-Check the documentation at <a href=https://app.readthedocs.org/projects/soundscapecode/>readthedocs</a>.
+Check the documentation at <a href=https://soundscapecode.readthedocs.io/en/latest>readthedocs</a>.

-## Limitations
-Spectral dissimilarity and, therefore, dissimilarity are not currently implemented.

 ## Contact
 Please contact me with any questions